playermissile/dli_tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Atari is a memory-mapped system, where hardware devices like the ANTIC and
-POKEY chips are *mapped* to locations in memory and data is passed back and
+GTIA chips are *mapped* to locations in memory and data is passed back and
 forth by reading or writing to specific addresses.
 They are usually either
 read-only or write-only, and many times an address is used for wildly
 different features depending on whether the address is read from or written